diso/wordpress-openid/readme.txt

 == Changelog ==

 = version 2.0 =
- - simplified admin interface by using more defaults.
+ - simplified admin interface by using reasonable defaults.
 Default behaviors include:
   - "unobtrusive mode"
   - always add openid to wp-login.php
   - always use WP option 'home' for the trust root